zaps166/QMPlay2/README.md

 $ sudo zypper ar http://packman.inode.at/suse/openSUSE_Leap_42.1 Packman
 $ sudo zypper in QMPlay2
 ```
-- Qt5 "multimedia" package may be buggy on Qt5 <= 5.6.1 and its FFmpeg doesn't have all codecs.
+- The "multimedia" repository uses Qt5 for QMPlay2, so it may be buggy on Qt5 <= 5.6.1 and its FFmpeg doesn't have all codecs.
 - Don't use official package, because it is obsolete.
+- Don't mix FFmpeg from different repositories!

 ####Easy installation on openSUSE 13.2